A fractional notion of length and an associated nonlocal curvature: Variation of Len and nonlocal curvature

 \section{Variation of Len$_\sigma$ and nonlocal curvature}

-This section is dedicated to computing the Euler--Lagrange equation associated with the functional Len$_\sigma$.
+This section is dedicated to computing the Euler--Lagrange equation associated with the functional Len$_\sigma$ and using this to define a fractional notion of curvature.
 To compute this, we will use what is known as a transport theorem.
-The version of this transport theorem applicable here was established by Seguin \cite{SeguinATT}.
-For convenience, the statement of this theorem is formulated below in the form it will be applied here.
+The version of this transport theorem applicable here can be found in the Appendix.